Carbon-izer Presents Northwest Freeway (Outer Belt)

 Before the HOT lane was actually built with the freeway reconstruction and starts all the way back at Mason, the HOV lane started at Eldridge.
 The "quick fix" pushed it back to between Telge and Barker-Cypress.

 Additionally, some later medical offices and parking garages were built adjacent to the medical center.
-Of note was "Merche!", an Italian-Mexican restaurant that closed a few years ago (even if the signage remains).
-It operated in the lower level of 21208 (parking above) from December 2009 to sometime around 2017.
+Of note was "Merche!", an Italian-Mexican restaurant.
+It operated in the lower level of 21208 (parking above) from December 2009 to sometime around 2017, though the signage remained afterward.

 Exxon / 20600 Northwest Freeway